 Das Blaue Fenster – auch Azure Window genannt – ist eine auffällige Felsformation ...

 For day hikes on the main island mainly the regions around Mellieha, Dingli, Ghar Lapsi, Fawwara and Wardija are a good choice.
 In addition, the entire north of Malta as well as numerous coves and small fishing villages on the south coast are waiting to be discovered.
 The islands of Gozo and Comino also provide varied hiking opportunities.
 In Gozo you will find sandy beaches, old watchtowers, legendary caves and remote canyons.
 Even a four-day coastal hike awaits you with spectacular views and many attractions on the route.
 On the small island of Comino the Blue Lagoon is the main visitor attraction.
 With its crystal blue water, it attracts both locals from Malta and Gozo as well as many tourists.

-from Andreas Reimund,
+by Andreas Reimund,

-from Andreas Reimund,
+by Andreas Reimund,